Peloton's Ultimate Guide to Pilates Workouts

 Benefits of Pilates

-And don’t forget that one of the core principles of Pilates is centering, so there is a beautiful internal focus on the mind-body connection as well.
+Pilates is a physical practice, but it can have a positive effect on your mental health too.
+One of the core principles of Pilates is centering, so there is an internal focus on the mind-body connection as well.
 In order to execute all of the Pilates movements fluidly and with control, your mind must connect with your body to provide a deeper awareness of your form and your breathing.

 What Are the Types of Pilates Classes?